Flotomate/product_docs/source/admin/admin-organization.rst

 ========

-You can add your business location/locations in Flotomate along with the time zone/zones.
-You can have :ref:`business hours <business hours>` for each location.
+You can add your business location/locations in Flotomate along with the time zone/zones. :ref:`business hours <business hours>` are auto configured based on the time zone of each location.

 Some benefits of having locations:

 -  You can set a time zone for your business hours.

--  You can classify tickets, Assets, and Projects by location.
+-  You can classify and segregate (:ref:`learn more <Data Segregation with Location Scope>`) tickets, Assets, and Projects by location.

 -  You can create location specific Reports.